Geppetto

 Geppetto (/dʒəˈpɛtoʊ/ jə-PET-oh; /it/) is a fictional character in the 1883 Italian novel The Adventures of Pinocchio by Carlo Collodi.
 Geppetto is an elderly, impoverished woodcarver and the creator (and thus 'father') of Pinocchio.
-He wears a yellow wig resembling cornmeal mush (called polendina), and consequently his neighbors call him "Polendina" to annoy him.
+He wears a yellow wig resembling cornmeal mush (called polendina), and consequently his neighbours call him "Polendina" to annoy him.
 The name Geppetto is a Tuscan diminutive of the name Giuseppe (Italian for Joseph).

 Role

 The next morning, Geppetto is released from jail.

 Geppetto is introduced when carpenter Mister Antonio finds a talking block of pinewood that he was about to carve into a leg for his table.
 When Geppetto drops by looking for a piece of wood to build a marionette, Antonio gives the block to Geppetto.

-Geppetto, being extremely poor and thinking of making a living as a puppeteer, carves the block into a boy and names him "Pinocchio."
+Geppetto, being extremely poor and thinking of making a living as a puppeteer, carves the block into a boy and names him "Pinocchio".
 Before he is even built, Pinocchio already has a mischievous attitude; no sooner is Geppetto finished carving Pinocchio's feet than the puppet proceeds to kick him.
 Once the puppet has been finished and Geppetto teaches him to walk, Pinocchio runs out the door and away into the town.
 He is caught by the carabiniere.
 When people say that Geppetto dislikes children, the carabiniere assumes that Pinocchio has been treated poorly and imprisons Geppetto.

 Geppetto is seen healthy again and resuming woodcarving.

 The next morning, Geppetto is released from jail and finds that Pinocchio's feet have burnt off.
 Geppetto replaces them with new feet.
 When Geppetto feeds him three pears, Pinocchio promises to go to school.
 Because Geppetto has no money to buy school books, he sells his only coat.

 Geppetto is next seen when Pinocchio believes that the Fairy with Turquoise Hair has died and a pigeon carries him to the seashore, where Geppetto is building a boat to search for Pinocchio (depending on the version of the story he sails in search for Pinocchio on near islands or following Mangiafuoco and his puppet theatre headed to the Nuovo Mondo).
 Pinocchio tries to swim to Geppetto but is washed underwater while Geppetto is swallowed by the Terrible Dogfish.

 Geppetto is not seen again until Pinocchio is himself swallowed.
 Pinocchio and Geppetto escape the Dogfish and are thence conveyed to shore by a tuna.

 After several months of hard work supporting the ailing Geppetto at a farmer's house, Pinocchio goes to buy himself a new suit, and Geppetto and Pinocchio are not reunited until the puppet has become a boy.
 Geppetto is seen healthy again and resuming woodcarving.